-Another phenomenon of the past year has been the increase in the use of Special Purpose Acquisition Companies (SPAC).
+Another phenomenon of the past year has been the resurgence of the use of so-called “special purpose acquisition companies”, or SPACs.
 These public companies raise funds for future unspecified acquisitions of private companies.
 It is a form of regulatory arbitrage because it helps companies that want to go public to avoid bureaucracy.

-“PSPCs are easier to set up than an IPO”, says professor Rich evans.
+“PSPCs are easier to set up than an IPO,” said Professor Rich Evans.

-Again, low borrowing costs combined with huge corporate reserves are the driving force behind SPAC.
-Vast volumes of money are now languishing in corporate bank accounts, and those charged with looking after that money want a better return than the zero percent offered by most deposit accounts.
+Again, low borrowing costs, combined with huge corporate reserves, are the driving force behind SPAC.
+Vast volumes of money are now languishing in corporate bank accounts, and those responsible for looking after that money want a better return than the 0% offered by most deposit accounts.
 This situation makes after-sales services attractive to investors.

 ESG investing finally takes center stage

-For years, investors have pretended to support the principles of improving corporate environmental, social and governance (ESG) performance.
+For years, investors have been lip service to the principles of improving corporate environmental, social and governance, or ESG performance.
 Today, these issues are brought to the fore by investors and governments.

-Securities and Exchange Commission will now require detailed reports on these matters, says professor Pedro Matos.
+The Securities and Exchange Commission will now require detailed reports on these matters, Professor Pedro Matos said.

-“It is now up to companies to develop what they bring in,” he says.
-The biggest investment firms, BlackRock, Vanguard and State Street, have all pledged to use their influence with companies to get companies to disclose information and act as a positive force for the company.
+“It is now up to companies to develop what they bring in,” he said.
+The biggest investment firms – BlackRock, Vanguard and State Street – are all committed to using their influence with companies to get companies to disclose information and act as a positive force for the company.

 Going forward, investors will need to understand a new set of metrics that will help assess which companies are doing well in their ESG efforts and which are not.